VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 Data replication can be used for increasing storage durability.
 See [these docs](#replication-and-data-safety) for details.

+Data re-routing can lead to a significant increase in resource usage depending on the number of `vmstorage` nodes and data replication.
+See [these docs](#capacity-planning) for details.

 ## Capacity planning

 VictoriaMetrics uses lower amounts of CPU, RAM and storage space on production workloads compared to competing solutions (Prometheus, Thanos, Cortex, TimescaleDB, InfluxDB, QuestDB, M3DB) according to [our case studies](https://docs.victoriametrics.com/CaseStudies.html).